olson-sean-k/theon/README.md

 ## Geometric Traits

-Theon provides geometric traits that abstract linear algebra to model [Euclidean spaces](https://en.wikipedia.org/wiki/euclidean_space).
+Theon provides geometric traits that model [Euclidean spaces](https://en.wikipedia.org/wiki/euclidean_space).
 These traits are not always mathematically rigorous, but this allows them to be implemented for many types.

-Most features are limited to two- and three-dimensional Euclidean spaces, though traits tend to be generic with respect to dimensionality.
+Most features are limited to two- and three-dimensional Euclidean spaces, but traits tend to be generic with respect to dimensionality.

 Theon uses a _bring-your-own-types_ model, wherein a crate owner can use features of Theon by implementing certain traits for their types.
 Theon also